vaakinmade/product-review-rest/README.md

-# product-review-rest
+# PROVIEW [WIP]

-A drf powered product review web app.
+A drf powered product review API.
+PROVIEW was created to help e-commerce outfits easily have their products reviewed by customers.

 ### Features
-- Full CRUD API capabilities using class based views
+- CRUD API capabilities using class based views
 - API versioning using ModelViewSet to ensure backward compatibility with older versions
 - HyperlinkedRelated and SerializerMethodField implementations to start you off with advanced serializer possibilities.

-### Enjoy !
+- Request throttling
+- genericAPI and ModelViewSets pagination
+- Support for token ans session based auths